google/benchmark/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -DBENCHMARK_ENABLE_LTO=true
 ```

-If you are using gcc, you might need to set `GCC_AR` and `GCC_RANLIB` cmake cache variables, if autodetection fails.
+If you are using gcc, you might need to set `GCC_AR` and `GCC_RANLIB` cmake
+cache variables, if autodetection fails.

-If you are using clang, you may need to set `LLVMAR_EXECUTABLE`, `LLVMNM_EXECUTABLE` and `LLVMRANLIB_EXECUTABLE` cmake cache variables.
+If you are using clang, you may need to set `LLVMAR_EXECUTABLE`,

-## Linking against the library

-When the library is built using GCC it is necessary to link with `-pthread`,
-due to how GCC implements `std::thread`.

-For GCC 4.x failing to link to pthreads will lead to runtime exceptions, not linker errors.
-See [issue #67](https://github.com/google/benchmark/issues/67) for more details.
+`LLVMNM_EXECUTABLE` and `LLVMRANLIB_EXECUTABLE` cmake cache variables.

 ## Compiler Support